thesandboxgame/sandbox-smart-contracts/packages/asset/docs/Asset.md

 - `forwarder` - The trusted forwarder for meta-transactions.
 - `assetAdmin` - The address that will be granted the DEFAULT_ADMIN_ROLE.
 - `baseUri` - The base URI for the contract.
+- `commonSubscription` - the address of the subscription for operator filter
+- `_manager` - the address of royalty manager contract

 ### mint